acorn-technology/pragmatic_cheatsheet/README.md

 Just keep it simple with as little code and dependencies as possible, but try to keep it modern and convenient.

 ## Release
+> **Note:** GitHub Pages deployment workflow needs to be configured by repository administrators with appropriate permissions.

-Running the GitHub Action will automatically deploy the static website to GitHub Pages when you push to the `main` branch.
+The static website can be deployed to GitHub Pages.
+A GitHub Actions workflow file is included in the repository for automatic deployment when pushing to the `main` branch.

 ## Local Development
 To run the website locally: